-- Where a resident of Argentina derives income that may 1. be taxed in Japan in accordance with the provisions of this Convention (except to the extent that these provisions allow taxation by Japan solely because the income is also income derived by a resident of Japan), Argentina shall allow as a deduction from the Argentine tax on the income of that resident, an amount equal to the Japanese tax paid in Japan.
-Such deduction shall not, however, exceed that part of the Argentine tax, as computed before the deduction is given, which is attributable to the income that may be taxed in Japan.
-Where in accordance with any provision of the Convention income derived by a resident of Argentina is exempt from tax therein, Argentina may nevertheless, in calculating the amount of tax on the remaining income of such resident, take into account the exempted income. - 2.
-Subject to the provisions of the laws of Japan regarding the allowance as a credit against Japanese tax of tax payable in any country other than Japan, where a resident of Japan derives income from Argentina which may be taxed in Argentina in accordance with the provisions of this Convention, the amount of Argentine tax payable in respect of that income shall be allowed as a credit against the Japanese tax imposed on that resident.
+- (a) Where a resident of Georgia derives income which, in accordance with the provisions of this Convention, may be taxed in Japan, Georgia shall allow as a deduction from the Georgian tax on the income of that resident, an amount equal to the Japanese tax paid in Japan.
+Such deduction shall not, however, exceed the sums of the Georgian tax which would have been accrued on this income according to the rules and rates effective in Georgia. - (b) Where in accordance with any provision of the Convention income derived by a resident of Georgia is exempt from tax in Georgia, Georgia may nevertheless, in calculating the amount of tax on the remaining income of such resident, take into account the exempted income.

+2. In Japan, double taxation shall be eliminated as follows:

+Subject to the provisions of the laws of Japan regarding the allowance as a credit against Japanese tax of tax payable in any country other than Japan, where a resident of Japan derives income from Georgia which may be taxed in Georgia in accordance with the provisions of this Convention, the amount of Georgian tax payable in respect of that income shall be allowed as a credit against the Japanese tax imposed on that resident.
 The amount of credit, however, shall not exceed the amount of the Japanese tax which is appropriate to that income.

-ARTICLE 24 NON-DISCRIMINATION
+ARTICLE 23 NON-DISCRIMINATION